mui/mui-x/docs/data/date-pickers/date-range-picker/date-range-picker.md

 <p class="description">The date range picker let the user select a range of dates.</p>

 :::warning
-The new date range pickers are unstable.
-They might receive breaking changes on their props to have the best component possible by the time of the stable release.
+The new Date Range Pickers are unstable, and their props are subject to breaking changes before they get a stable release.

-They will be renamed at the end of the v6 beta phase to have the same name as the current legacy pickers (`NextDateRangePicker` will become `DateRangePicker`, ...)
+They will be renamed at the end of the v6 beta phase to have the same name as the current legacy Pickers—`NextDateRangePicker` will become `DateRangePicker`, and so on.
 :::

 :::info